-Our most recent rescue is a victim of starvation.
+Our most recent rescue was a victim of starvation.
+(Click on photo to enlarge.)
 I was emailed by a friend who said there was a horse at the Harnett County Animal Control that was in bad shape and needed someone to adopt him.
 We went to the animal shelter on Oct 17, 2013, and were appalled at the condition of the horse, so of course, we brought him home to our farm.
 We named him "Chance" for 2 reasons: 1) We felt like he deserved another chance at a happy, healthy life, and 2) there is a chance he won't make it.
 Horses who have a Body Condition Score of 1 on a scale of 1 - 9 (like Chance), have a 20% chance of dying due to the irreparable damage done to their internal organs, especially the heart, lungs, liver, and kidneys.
 In other instances, they succumb to the refeeding syndrome which causes heart, liver, and kidney failure.
-So we're being very careful to get Chance's bodily functions moving again with frequent feedings of alphalfa hay until the 3rd week when his system will be capable of handling a senior pelleted feed.
+So we were very careful to get Chance's bodily functions moving again with frequent feedings of alphalfa hay until the middle of the second week when his system was capable of handling a senior pelleted feed.
 He will then also be strong enough to give him a mineral block, hoof care, vaccines, and dental care.
-Currently, he is too weak to risk introducing viruses into his body or sedating him to have his teeth floated.
+Initially, he was too weak to risk introducing viruses into his body or sedating him to have his teeth floated.
 Chance is only 8 years old, but he has lost a lot of his molars from severe malnutrition, which makes rehabilitation more challanging.
 Despite all he's been through, we're hopeful that Chance will make a full recovery.

 Horse Rescue Success Stories